Learn what the EEOC protects so your small business can maintain compliance.

 The Equal Employment Opportunity Commission serves to protect job applicants and employees from unlawful discrimination, retaliation, and harassment based on a protected class.
 If a prospective, current, or former employee files a complaint against your business with the EEOC, a formal process will occur.

-According to Vanessa Matsis-McCready, associate general counsel and director of human resources at Engage PEO, a complainant (employee/former employee) must exhaust the EEOC administrative process first before they can file a lawsuit against the respondent (employer) in the appropriate federal district court.
+According to Sadie Banks, assistant general counsel and human resources consultant at Engage PEO, a complainant (employee/former employee) must exhaust the EEOC administrative process first before they can file a lawsuit against the respondent (employer) in the appropriate federal district court.
 Matters can typically be resolved in the EEOC phase, which is a free process (aside from attorney fees).

 1. The employee files a "charge."